From the outside, many people would say that Chitra Stern has it all.

 The Stern family have some busy times ahead.
-Each of the children are embracing all the kinks that come with being a teenager – something that’s far more "mentally challenging" than expected, Stern says.
+Each of the children is embracing all the kinks that come with being a teenager – something that’s far more "mentally challenging" than expected, Stern says.

 The Martinhal group has serious expansion plans, including beautiful residential apartments for young entrepreneurs looking to make it in Lisbon, branded hotel residence in the Park of Nations and an innovative educational hub which aims to provide facilities for international school families in wake of Brexit.

 But what is this luxury hotel owner most excited about?
 Running.

 “At 45 I took up running.
 I just completed my first 10km – and did it in one hour sixteen!”

 Her future plans for the next ten years devise around being happy, healthy and continue her growing success – as well as providing the space and education for future entrepreneurs to come.

 “In ten years time I’m going to be in my fifties – and I’m looking forward to being around for much longer!”

 READ MORE: The Women Fighting Fascism In Eastern Europe